ovh/docs/pages/web_cloud/web_hosting/ssl_letsencrypt/guide.en-sg.md

 ### 1. Pre-assign the future Let's Encrypt SSL certificate to your domain/subdomain(s) <a name="ssl-multisite"></a>

 Unlike other certificates, the [Let's Encrypt free SSL certificate](/links/web/hosting-options-ssl) can be activated for multiple domain names/subdomains at once.
-This is limited to **99** domains or sub-domains per web hosting plan.
+This is limited to **99** domains or subdomains per web hosting plan.

 Therefore, before installing the Let's Encrypt SSL certificate, you will need to prepare all domain names/subdomains that will benefit from this SSL certificate.